 Lumiere Healing Centers Can Help!

 No matter what option you decide to go with, remember that you are taking a step in the right direction.
 Neither option is going to steer you wrong.
 To get more information on inpatient rehab in Ohio versus outpatient rehab, check out the Lumiere Healing Center website.
 Or, for more specific questions, reach out to our staff at (513) 901-4738.
-No matter what type of addiction you struggle with or what type of rehab program you are interested in, we can help!
+No matter what type of addiction you struggle with or what type of alcohol rehab program you are interested in, we can help!
 Give us a call today to get started with your new future!

 Thank you for reading this post, don't forget to subscribe!